seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 5. **Management performance**: In this assessment estimated total male catch is the sum of fishery-reported retained catch, estimated male discard mortality in the directed fishery, and estimated male bycatch mortality in the groundfish fisheries.
-Based on the reference model for SMBKC, the stock was above the minimum stock-size threshold (MSST) in 2016/17 and is  hence not overfished.
-Overfishing did not occur in this year as the directed fishery was closed (Tables
+Based on the reference model for SMBKC, the estimate for mature male biomass is below the minimum stock-size threshold (MSST) in 2017/18 and is hence is in an "overfished" condition, despite fishery closures in the last two years (and hence overfishing has not occurred) (Tables \ref{tab:status} and \ref{tab:status_pounds}).
-\ref{tab:status} and \ref{tab:status_pounds}).
-Nonetheless, the low survey values and paucity of crabs in the region, as indicated by the surveys, remains a concern.
+This state is due to observed low values in surveys.
+Computations which indicate the relative impact of fishing (i.e., the "dynamic $B_0$") suggests that the current spawning stock biomass has been reduced to 60% of what it would have been in the absence of fishing.

 \begin{table}[ht]
 \centering
 \caption{Status and catch specifications (1000 t) for the reference model.
-Notes: A - calculated from the assessment reviewed by the Crab Plan Team in September 2013, B - calculated from the assessment reviewed by the Crab Plan Team in September 2014, C - calculated from the assessment reviewed by the Crab Plan Team in September 2015, D - calculated from the assessment reviewed by the Crab Plan Team in September 2016, E - calculated from the assessment reviewed by the Crab Plan Team in September 2017.}
+Notes: A - calculated from the assessment reviewed by the Crab Plan Team in September 2014, B - calculated from the assessment reviewed by the Crab Plan Team in September 2015, C - calculated from the assessment reviewed by the Crab Plan Team in September 2016, D - calculated from the assessment reviewed by the Crab Plan Team in September 2017, E - calculated from the assessment reviewed by the Crab Plan Team in September 2018.}
 \label{tab:status}
 \begin{tabular}{lccccccc}
   \hline